Mdsp9070/devit/README.md

 ## Inspiration

 This project is completely based on [mdm](https://github.com/pavanjadhaw/mdm)!
-Ireally like of the ideai and tried to implement in Elixir and also give a try on dev.to API!
+I really liked of the idea and tried to implement in Elixir and also give a try on dev.to API!

 ## License